benzookapi/shopify-barebone-app-sample/docs/14-bulkoperation.md

 - Upload success and bulk-operation success are separate events.
 - JSONL requires one valid JSON object per line, not a JSON array and not a multiline object.
 - Match the selected operation type to the uploaded file format.
-- Complete the product operation and download its Result data before uploading a handle-based variant file; missing or failed product results are rejected before staging.
+- Complete the product operation and download its Result data before uploading a handle-based or positionally media-assigned variant file; missing or failed product results are rejected before staging.
 - Use Result data whose `data` object contains `productCreate`.
-Result data containing `productVariantsBulkCreate` comes from the second operation and can't resolve product handles to product IDs.
+Result data containing `productVariantsBulkCreate` comes from the second operation and can't resolve product handles, product IDs, or media IDs.
+- `assignMediaByPosition` requires a same-position returned media ID for every variant that doesn't already have `mediaId`; otherwise staging is rejected.
-- Variant records can use a native `productId` instead of the sample-specific `productHandle` field, in which case no product creation Result data is required.
+- Variant records can use native `productId` and `mediaId` values instead of the sample-specific mapping fields, in which case no product creation Result data is required.
 - Every variant must provide one value for every option defined on its product.
 For example, a product with Size and Color options needs both a Size value and a Color value in each variant's `optionValues`.
 - Variant arrays can continue beyond three records, but Shopify's current mutation and per-product limits still apply.
 - Product image URLs must be reachable by Shopify over HTTP or HTTPS; local filesystem and `localhost` URLs cannot be imported.